EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> [1] 117163    100
 ```

 Since these GloVe embeddings\index{embeddings!GloVe} had the same number of dimensions as the word embeddings we found ourselves (100), we end up with the same number of columns as before but with slightly fewer documents in the data set.
-We have lost documents which contain only words not included in the GloVe embeddings.
+We have lost documents that contain only words not included in the GloVe embeddings.

 \BeginKnitrBlock{rmdpackage}<div class="rmdpackage">The package **wordsalad** [@R-wordsalad] provides a unified interface for finding different kinds of word vectors from text using pre-trained embeddings.
 The options include fastText, GloVe, and word2vec.</div>\EndKnitrBlock{rmdpackage}